traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Library for training & running machine learning models in the browser (or Node.js)

-^ it's mostly geared towards the browser
+^ browser

-^ There were 2 things i wasn't sure if they were even possible when i started:
+^ There were 2 things i wasn't sure from beginning if they were even possible:

 ^ 1. running ml models in node instead of browser

-^ 2. run ml models in node on a rpi so i wanted to tackle those first before i invested time in making a wearable.
+^ 2. run ml models in node on a rpi

 ---

 ![left](photos/tiny-yolo-library.gif)